STAN Introduction

 launch_shinystan(model)

-ShinySTAN - NUTS Summary
+ShinySTAN - Summary

 ShinySTAN - Divergences